rhoai-mlops/mlops-instructions/docs/slides/content/krap-records.md

-So they came to us..OpenMusicAI! 💪
+So they decided to form a team! 💪
 <iframe src="https://giphy.com/embed/uXWRiPpOs6tMsJa6xp" width="480" height="401" style="" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/Verohallinto-verohallinto-epic-tax-guy-uXWRiPpOs6tMsJa6xp"></a></p>

-#### 🎶 OpenMusicAI 🎶
+#### 🎶 JukeboxAI 🎶
 Our mission is to create a world where music thrives through data-driven insights and open collaboration.

-Together with KRAP Records, we embark on a journey to develop an ML model that could analyze vast amounts of music data, identify trends, and predict market preferences.
+We embark on a journey to develop an ML model that could analyze vast amounts of music data, identify trends, and predict market preferences.

+We'll do it by integrating MLOps practices early on!
+We'll streamline model development, automate deployment pipelines, and establish a monitoring infrastructure, which will help us efficiently manage the complexity of analyzing vast amounts of music data and evolving market preferences.